 If you have to move around a lot, opt for a pair of booties: they make you a few inches taller without limiting your ability to move.

 Needless to say, during the festive season silver and golden shades are always a perfect choice.
 I really like them worn in contrast (after all it’s Christmas, not New Year), combined with opaque, soft materials, like in this look in grey and silver.

 Obviously, black is always a good idea, and it’s also my favorite option when I don’t have time (but also wen I do have time, in fact): what’s more perfect to always be chic, elegant and to frame your face and your best assets?

-I have three favorite options: 1. black paired with some color, like in this beautiful black & burgundy outfit; 2. a total black outfit; 3. a total black outfit realized with pieces with different textures: some bright and sparkling, some opaque or sheer.
+I have three favorite options for black Christmas outfits: 1. black paired with some color, like in this beautiful black & burgundy outfit; 2. a total black outfit; 3. a total black outfit realized with pieces with different textures: some bright and sparkling, some opaque or sheer.

 You don’t necessarily have to wear a dress to be elegant.
 A pair of great trousers can be a great choice too, and it allows you to put together a chic, classic, but also practical outfit.

 In this case I like to play with contrasts, pairing a pair of masculine trousers with a decidedly more feminine “top” and a pair of high heels.

 Black is certainly always a great choice, but it’s opposite – a total white outfit for example – can be perfect too and also have a great impact.
 Light colors are soft, sweet and very elegant, both for day and night.